Chair of Governors & Chair of Standards & Curriculum Committee

 Sally joined St Wenn School in September 2017 as Head of School and following a temporary appointment as Acting Head Teacher, was awarded the substantive position of Head Teacher in September 2018.
 By this token, she automatically became a member of the School Governing Board.
 Sally is a very experienced teacher and highly respected and valued as a teaching practitioner.
+As Ex-Officio, Sally sits on all Committees.

-A member of Finance and Standards & Curriculum Committees
+Sits on Finance and Standards & Curriculum Committees

 Elizabeth is a strong believer that a happy education with the right opportunities is crucial to allow children to fly and fulfil their potential.
 As an organised, responsible and motivated person, she has held many different employment and voluntary work positions, which have prepared her to work with St Wenn School, its community and the governing board.
 She was re- elected to the Governing Board in 2017 with her term of office expiring on 28.01.21.
 She hopes that her approachable, energetic and positive attitude within the community helps to create cohesion and her ability to support and challenge situations are an asset to the Governing Board of St Wenn School.